Iran frees U.S. sailors swiftly as diplomacy smoothes waters

 The quick resolution contrasted with previous cases in which British servicemen were held by Iran for considerably longer, in once case almost two weeks.

-Iranian state television later released footage of one of the detained men, identified as a U.S. navy commander, apologising for the incident.
+Iranian state television later released footage of one of the detained men, identified as a U.S. navy commander, apologizing for the incident.

-“It was a mistake, that was our fault, and we apologise for our mistake,” the sailor said on IRIB state TV.
+“It was a mistake, that was our fault, and we apologize for our mistake,” the sailor said on IRIB state TV.

 U.S. Vice President Joe Biden rejected reports Washington had offered Iran an apology over the incident.

-“No, there was no apology, nothing to apologise for ... and there’s no looking for any apology,” Biden said on CBS’s ‘This Morning’ programme.
+“No, there was no apology, nothing to apologize for ... and there’s no looking for any apology,” Biden said on CBS’s ‘This Morning’ program.

 A carefully worded statement did not explain how the sailors and their two riverine command boats ended up being detained by Iran, saying only that “the Navy will investigate the circumstances that led to the sailors’ presence in Iran”.